 Linde + Robinson Lab for Global Environmental Science

-This historic retrofit project includes several ground-breaking ‘firsts’ for a physical science research lab.
-The highly sustainable renovation will be the first to achieve a LEED Platinum rating for a laboratory in a historic building, include radiant cooling and compressor-free cooling 50% of the year, a minimum 40% reduction in lab equipment energy use and a minimum of 25% annual energy provided by on-site photovoltaic panels.
+The renovation was the first to achieve a LEED Platinum rating for a laboratory in a historic building.
+It is the first laboratory with radiant cooling and compressor-free cooling 50% of the year, the first to achieve a 60% reduction in lab equipment energy use, and the first to get 20% or more of its power from on-site photovoltaic panels.